 Services to dislocated workers are similar to those offered to adults however the eligibility requirements differ.
 There are many situations that cause a person to qualify as a Dislocated Worker.
 Possibly the worker has been laid off from a long-term job and has very little hope of returning to that employer or industry.
 He or she could have been an unpaid caregiver to the family and dependent upon someone else’s income.
 Self-employed workers who have faced natural disasters or local economic downturns may also qualify for assistance as dislocated workers.

-The full service One-Stop Service Center, also known as the NM Workforce Connection Centers, is the primary framework for the delivery of WIOA services in New Mexico.
+The full service One-Stop Service Center, also known as the New Mexico Workforce Connection, is the primary framework for the delivery of WIOA services in New Mexico.
 These centers offer co-located partner staff within WIOA program; TANF Works, Division of Vocational Rehabilitation, Jobs for Veterans, Adult Education and various other partners.

-Three levels of WIOA services are provided through the One-Stop Service Centers with service at one level being a prerequisite to moving to the next level.
+Three levels of WIOA services are provided through the New Mexico Workforce Connection with service at one level being a prerequisite to moving to the next level.
 The first level consists of basic career services.
-Basic career services include activities such as outreach, intake and eligibility determination as well as information on services available through the One-Stop Service Center.
+Basic career services include activities such as outreach, intake and eligibility determination as well as information on services available through the New Mexico Workforce Connection Center.
 Other services include assessment of skill levels, aptitudes, abilities, and supportive service needs; job search and placement assistance and the provision of labor market information.

 Some individuals need only the most basic information and services to meet their needs.
 However, for a large number of clients, individualized career services are the foundation for developing a more comprehensive plan for attaining employment and/or training goals and targeting the intensive services most appropriate for the client.